Landfill: Social and environmental impact

 Landfills have the potential to cause a number of issues.
 Infrastructure disruption, such as damage to access roads by heavy vehicles, may occur.
 Pollution of local roads and watercourses from wheels on vehicles when they leave the landfill can be significant and can be mitigated by wheel washing systems.
-Pollution of the local environment, such as contamination of groundwater or aquifers or soil contamination may occur, as well.
+Pollution of the local environment, such as contamination of groundwater or aquifers or soil contamination may occur as well.

 Leachate

-When precipitation falls on open landfills, water percolates through the garbage and becomes contaminated with suspended and dissolved material, forming leachate.
+When precipitation falls on open landfills, or when water is released from the breakdown of waste, water percolates through the waste and becomes contaminated with suspended and dissolved material, forming leachate enriched with organic matter, heavy metals, organic contaminants, and other contaminants present in the waste.
 If this is not contained it can contaminate groundwater.
-All modern landfill sites use a combination of impermeable liners several metres thick, geologically stable sites and collection systems to contain and capture this leachate.
+All modern landfill sites use a combination of impermeable liners several metres thick, geologically stable sites, and collection systems to contain and capture this leachate.
 It can then be treated and evaporated.
-Once a landfill site is full, it is sealed off to prevent precipitation ingress and new leachate formation.
-However, liners must have a lifespan, be it several hundred years or more.
-Eventually, any landfill liner could leak, so the ground around landfills must be tested for leachate to prevent pollutants from contaminating groundwater.
+Once a landfill site is full, it is sealed off to prevent precipitation entering the landfill and formation of new leachate.
+However, liners have a lifespan, often several hundred years or more, but eventually any landfill liner could leak, so the ground around landfills must be tested for leachate to prevent pollutants from contaminating groundwater.

+The largest problem in sanitary landfills with regards to leachate quality is nitrogen, particularly in the form of ammonium nitrogen.
+Hydrolysis of waste results in the release of carbon species such as bicarbonate and acetic acid as well as the release of ammonium.
+The anaerobic environment present in landfills does not allow for coupled nitrification-denitrification, the typical nitrogen removal pathway in soils, which can lead to an accumulation of ammonium in the leachate and concentrations upwards of several thousand milligrams per liter.

 Decomposition gases

-Rotting food and other decaying organic waste create decomposition gases, especially CO2 and CH4 from aerobic and anaerobic decomposition, respectively.
-Both processes occur simultaneously in different parts of a landfill.
-In addition to available O2, the fraction of gas constituents will vary, depending on the age of landfill, type of waste, moisture content and other factors.
-For example, the maximum amount of landfill gas produced can be illustrated a simplified net reaction of diethyl oxalate that accounts for these simultaneous reactions:
+Anaerobic digestion of organic waste by microbes results in the generation of decomposition gases, particularly of CO2 and CH4.
+The fraction of gas constituents depends foremost on available oxygen, and further varies depending on landfill age, waste type, moisture content, and other factors.
+On average, about half of the volumetric concentration of landfill gas is CH4, and slightly less than half is CO2; the ratio shifts towards more CO2 upon increasing aerobic degradation.
+The average landfill gas further contains about 5% molecular nitrogen (N2), less than 1% hydrogen sulfide (H2S), and low concentrations of non-methane organic compounds (NMOC), about 2700 parts per million by volume.
+The maximum amount of landfill gas produced can be illustrated by a simplified net reaction of diethyl oxalate that accounts for these simultaneous reactions: